kendricng/.dotfiles/README.md

-# Jupiter's take on dotfiles
+# Kendric's take on dotfiles

 As I venture into development, I've gone through at least a couple of Mac devices and Linux VMs.
 I'd like to keep my initial development setup into a minimum and make my dotfiles consistent across devices.